Cooling Cakes

 *To speed things up a bit you can put the warm cakes (not hot cakes-let them cool halfway at least) un wrapped into the freezer for a 1/2 and hour or so.

-Once the cakes are wrapped in plastic wrap place them into the freezer, or back into the freezer if you cooled them in there.
+Once the cakes are wrapped in plastic wrap, place them into the freezer, or back into the freezer if you cooled them in there.

 While the cakes are chilling, make your filling and buttercream frosting.
 You will need to coat the cake in icing before the fondant goes on.
-Here is a link to my frosting and icing recipes.

 Now you can go ahead to the crumb coating and frosting.
 Roll your fondant out and place it onto the cake and decorate to your hearts content :-)

-This post on filling, crumb coating and freezing your cakes has a lot of helpful information.
 Hope that helps you out with your surprise cake for your husband.

-Good Luck.
+Good Luck

-Click here to post comments.
+Click here to post comments

-Simply click here to return to Baking Questions.
+Return to Baking Questions.